khushboogupta13/rivia-table/README.md

-# Rivia.ai Table
+# Rivia.AI Table

+This application consists of a simple table where user information is shown as a table which is sortable by name and email.
+> A user can select the number of rows they want to see in the table in a single page
-This application consists of a simple table where User information is shown as a table.
-The details of each user can be opened in a separate page.
-Each user can be deleted and will remain deleted even if the page is refreshed (i.e., the user remains deleted until the application is restarted).
+> The details of each user can be opened on a separate page
+> Each user can be deleted and will remain deleted even if the page is refreshed (i.e., the user remains deleted until the application is restarted)

 ## To run the application: